machineagency/p5.fab-docs/content/_index.md

 <span class='fab'>p5.fab</span> is developed as a library for <a href="https://p5js.org/">p5.js</a>.
 This site provides resources to use <span class='fab'>p5.fab</span>.

 ## Required Materials
 While you _can_ use <span class='fab'>p5.fab</span> without a machine, it is designed to be used to explore material behaviour.
-Currently, the library supports 3D printers running Marlin firmware and has been tested on the following machines: Ender3 v2, Prusa i3-mk3, Potterbot 9, and FLSUN Q9.
-Development for other machines including CNCs and plotters are ongoing.
-If this doesn't mean much to you--or you want more information--see the <a href="docs/machine-compatibility"> machine compatibility page</a>.
+See the <a href="docs/machine-compatibility"> machine compatibility page</a> for more info.

 ## Getting Started
 - To set up <span class='fab'>p5.fab</span> in a matter of minutes, check out <a href="docs/quickstart">Quickstart Guide</a>.